What Is OLED TV?

-OLED screens are much thinner than LED screens because of the materials used, and because they don’t require the extra backlight.
-They’re also lighter and much more flexible, so you can hang them or sit them anywhere you want—even on a curved wall, where some OLEDs can sit flush against the wall, creating a really sweet aesthetic.
+OLED screens are much thinner because they don’t require the extra backlight of LED and QLEDs.
+They’re also lighter and much more flexible, so you can hang them or sit them anywhere you want—even on a curved wall, creating a really sweet aesthetic.

-This is particularly helpful in rooms where your seating options aren’t directly facing the screen—everyone in the room gets to appreciate the color contrast in a Star Wars Jedi battle, whether they’re on the main couch or side couch.
-You can’t change the fact that you may only be able to see half the screen from your side couch, but the half you do see is going to look incredible.
+This is particularly helpful in rooms where your seating options aren’t directly facing the screen—everyone in the room gets to appreciate the color contrast in a Star Wars Jedi battle, no matter where they sit.